 - In summer, there are two types of boats doing this cruise: the regular ‘old’ type boat or the new ‘Vision of the Fjords’ maritime hybrid vessel.
 This premium option is faster and has more viewing decks, but it’s also more expensive.

 - The boats stop several times, but you cannot hop off and hop on with the same ticket.
-If you prefer to explore one of the villages, like Undredal, you have to enquire for separate tickets.
-Or visit Undredal by car, like we did.
+If you prefer to explore one of the villages, like Undredal, you have to enquire about separate tickets.
+Or visit Undredal by car, as we did.

 - The Naeroyfjord scenic trip is not a car ferry, but there is a bus that can take you back to the starting point.
 The boat trip takes about 2-3 hours depending on the vessel, but the shuttle bus between Gudvangen and Flam takes only 20 minutes.